Average Living Cost in Pittsburgh: Monthly Budget, Rent & Essentials

 While housing remains the single largest line in your budget, total monthly costs often exceed base rent once utilities, internet, parking and seasonal heating are included.
 Expect the median one-bedroom rent in Pittsburgh (~$960) to be a starting point, not the full monthly budget.
 Typical renter housing-related expenses run $1,383–$1,780 depending on neighborhood—Shadyside averages about $1,540 for rent alone.

-Utilities for a ~915 sq ft apartment average $226.90/month (some estimates put energy near $267.67) and run 20–22% above the national average.
-Internet (60+ Mbps) is about $69.58/month, and parking or building fees add more.
+Utilities for a ~915 sq ft apartment average $226.90/month and internet (60+ Mbps) is about $69.58/monthApartment List guide (updated 2025-10-09).
+Parking or building fees add more.
 Follow the 30% rent guideline and request past utility bills and primary heating info before signing.

 pittsburgh neighborhood rent differences